o1-labs/rfcs/00xx-vinegar.md

 ## Summary

-Vinegar is a compatibility layer that allows "importing" target proofs that are not directly Pickles-compatible, into Pickles, which is immensely useful for integrating Pickles with other not immediately compatible proof systems.
+Vinegar is a compatibility layer that allows "importing" target proofs that are not directly Pickles-compatible, into Pickles, which is immensely useful for integrating Pickles with other not-immediately-compatible proof systems.

 ## Motivation